tejian/Dotty-flightschedule-/README.md

 -------------------------------------------------------------

 todo:

 checker program that checks if the solution is correct or not

-version2 question
+version2 question basically is the same as version one,

-basically is the same as version only need to modify graph modeling and printing soution part.
+only need to modify graph modeling and printing soution part.